aofarrel/myco/doc/myco_sra.md

 All other inputs are documented here: [doc/inputs.md](./doc/inputs.md)

 ## How does the fastq downloading part differ from similar workflows?
 There are several existing workflows which can pull from SRA, such as [SRA Fetch](https://dockstore.org/workflows/github.com/theiagen/terra_utilities/SRA_Fetch:v1.4.1?tab=info) and [DownloadFromSRA](https://dockstore.org/workflows/github.com/broadinstitute/long-read-pipelines/DownloadFromSRA:kvg_update_downloaders?tab=info).
-If you need your reads downloaded with no processing or saved to a specific GCS directory, these workflows might be better suited to your needs than SRANWRP.
-SRANWRP assumes you only want paired-end Illumina data while also making no assumptions about you actually giving it that.
+If you need your reads downloaded with no processing, need PacBio reads downloaded, or need your fastqs saved to a specific GCS directory, these workflows might be better suited to your needs than SRANWRP. **SRANWRP assumes you only want paired-end Illumina data while also making no assumptions that the BioSamples you are giving it actually have any paired-end Illumina data.**

-SRANWRP also supports downloading fastqs per BioSamples accession rather than per run accession.
-In myco_sra this helps maintain a sense of which reads belong to which sample (clockwork operates per-sample), but it can also be helpful when dealing with samples with very large number of run accessions.

 ## How does myco_sra handle "weird" data?/What checks does it perform?
 The "ideal" scenario is that each BioSample has some number of run accessions, and each run accession returns one pair of Illumina-created fastq files.
 But sometimes life isn't so simple, so SRANWRP handles: